Cetrimonium bromide: Toxicity

 Other toxicity tests have been conducted using incubated human skin HaCaT keratinocyte cells.
-These human cells were incubated with gold nanorods that were synthesized using seed-mediated, surfactant-assisted growth of gold nanoparticles.
+These human cells were incubated with gold nanorods synthesized using seed-mediated, surfactant-assisted growth of gold nanoparticles.
 Gold nanoparticles are shown to be nontoxic, however once the nanoparticles are put through the growth solutions, the newly formed nanorods are highly toxic.
 This large increase in toxicity is attributed to the CTAB that is used in the growth solutions to cause anisotropic growth.
 Experiments also showed the toxicity of bulk CTAB and the synthesized gold nanorods to be equivalent.
 Toxicity tests showed CTAB remaining toxic with concentrations as low as 10 μM.
 The human cells show CTAB being nontoxic at concentrations less than 1 μM.
 Without the use of CTAB in this synthesis, the gold nanorods are not stable; they break into nanoparticles or undergo aggregation.

-The mechanism for cytotoxicity has not been extensively studied, but there has been possible mechanisms proposed.
+The mechanism for cytotoxicity has not been extensively studied, but possible mechanisms have been proposed.
 One proposal showed two methods that led to the cytotoxicity in U87 and A172 glioblastoma cells.
-The first method showed CTAB exchanging with phospholipids causing rearrangement of the membrane allowing β-galactoside to enter into the cell by way of cavities.
-At low concentrations, there are not enough cavities to cause death to the cells, but with increasing the CTAB concentration, more phospholipids are displaced causing more cavities in the membrane leading to cell death.
+The first method showed CTAB exchanging with phospholipids, causing rearrangement of the membrane, allowing β-galactoside to enter into the cell by way of cavities.
+At low concentrations, there are not enough cavities to cause death to the cells, but with increasing the CTAB concentration, more phospholipids are displaced, causing more cavities in the membrane, leading to cell death.
 The second proposed method is based on the dissociation of CTAB into CTA+ and Br− within the mitochondrial membrane.
-The positively charged CTA+ binds to the ATP synthase not allowing H+ to bind stopping the synthesis of ATP and resulting in cell death.
+The positively charged CTA+ binds to the ATP synthase, not allowing H+ to bind, stopping the synthesis of ATP and resulting in cell death.